cran/esemifar/README.md

 **Original functions since version 1.0.0:**

 - `dsmoothlm`: Data-driven Local Polynomial for the Trend’s Derivatives in Equidistant Time Series
 - `critMatlm`: FARIMA Order Selection Matrix
 - `tsmoothlm`: Advanced Data-driven Nonparametric Regression for the Trend in Equidistant Time Series

-**Data Sets**
+**Original functions since version 2.0.0:**

+- `predict.esemifar`: ESEMIFAR Prediction Method
+- `arma_to_ma`: MA Representation of an ARMA Model
+- `arma_to_ar`: AR Representation of an ARMA Model
+- `d_to_coef`: Filter Coefficients of the Fractional Differencing Operator
+- `farima_to_ma`: MA Representation of a FARIMA Model
+- `farima_to_ar`: AR Representation of a FARIMA Model

+## Data sets

 - `airLDN`: Daily observations of individual air pollutants from 2014 to 2020
 - `gdpG7`: Quarterly G7 GDP between Q1 1962 and Q4 2019